 Pr. Àngel Jesús Navarro Guareño and Ms. Anna Eva Jarabo Fidalgo (FPCEE)

 Prof. Sandra Balsells (FCRI)

-Dr. Josep Sánchez Malagón (FPCEE)
+PhD.
+Josep Sánchez Malagón (FPCEE)

-Dr. Lluís Costa (FCS)
+PhD.
+Lluís Costa (FCS)

-Ars Brevis is an annual publication of an interdisciplinary nature belonging to the Ramon Llull professorship, which collects the contributions of different teachers of the Blanquerna and other schools in the spheres of anthropology, ethics, philosophy and theology.
+Ars Brevis is an annual publication of an interdisciplinary nature belonging to the Ramon Llull professorship, which collects the contributions of different teachers of the Blanquerna and other schools in the spheres of anthropology, ethics, philosophy, religious sciences and theology.
 The yearbook, arranged in three sections (studies, monographic and reviews), has a scientific and academic register, but also includes texts which aim to spread ideas.
 All Ars Brevis issues can be accessed online here: Ars Brevis publications.